nais/doc/tenants/nav/explanation/migrating-databases-to-gcp.md

 ## Prerequisites

 The team needs to update their ROS and PVK analysis to migrate to GCP.
-Refer to the ROS and PVK section under [Google Cloud Platform clusters](gcp.md).
+Refer to the [ROS](../reference/legal/app-ros.md) and [PVK](../reference/legal/app-pvk.md).

 See database creation in GCP in [Google Cloud Platform persistence](../persistence/postgres.md).